Russia's parliament rushes through bill boosting banking capital

 The agency would then give the bonds to banks deemed key to the wider economy - which were not specified - in exchange for subordinated debt or preferential shares in the banks.

-Siluanov said the rouble's slide, which has made it hard for the banks to obtain the currency they need to repay foreign loans, meant the banks were unable to meet capital adequacy ratios.
+Siluanov said the ruble's slide, which has made it hard for the banks to obtain the currency they need to repay foreign loans, meant the banks were unable to meet capital adequacy ratios.

 ECONOMIC STIMULUS NEEDED